Colorado offers $12M in incentives to Colorado Springs chip manufacturer

 Company officials declined to comment Thursday morning.

-The cited average salary is 167% of the average annual wage in El Paso County.
+The cited average salary for the new jobs is 167% of the average annual wage in El Paso County.
 Jobs would include engineers, plant managers and technicians.

 The company would earn up to $12,379,172 in Jobs Growth Tax Incentive Credits for up to eight years to create at least 644 jobs.